ihcsim/routeguide/README.md

 * Full duplex RPC
 * Interceptors (to return faulty responses)
 * Health checks
-* Lad balancing
+* Load balancing
+* gRPC Metadata

+It is developed using the following software:

+* Minikube v0.33.1
+* Go 1.10.2
+* Protoc 3.6.1
+* dep v0.5.0
+* Linkerd2 edge-19.1.3

+## About The Applications
-The GRPC server exposes the 4 interfaces as described in the official tutorial:
+The gRPC server exposes the 4 interfaces:

 API            | Description
 -------------- | -----------